Hopf algebras and homotopy invariants: Introduction

+The last result motivates us to establish new structural properties of the cohomology ring, in particular, of the cup product.
+Consider a topological space $X$ such that $H^*(X;\coefZ)$ is torsion free.
+Although, in general, a topological space $X$ might have a non-trivial cup product, once suspended, all the cup products are trivialised.
+However, looking at the Hopf algebra $H_*(\Omega\Sigma X;\coefZ)$, in particular at its coalgebra structure, we can recover the information about the cup product in the cohomology of $X$.
+This way we associate to the cup product in $H^*(X;\coefZ)$ a structural property that can be read off the Hopf algebra $H_*(\Omega\Sigma X;\coefZ)$.
+For example, if a topological space $X$ has the property that $\Sigma X\simeq\Sigma^2 Y$ for some $Y$, then the Hopf algebra $H_*(\Omega\Sigma X; R)$ is isomorphic to a Lie-Hopf algebra meaning that there is a change of basis over $R$ in $T(\widetilde{H}_*(X;R))$ such that the reduced diagonal $\widetilde{\Delta}\colon H_*(X;R)\lra H_*(X;R)\otimes H_*( X;R)$ becomes trivial.
+The dual statement gives a structural property of the cup product in $H^*(X;R)$.

 The strength and beauty of this approach lies in the strong connection between algebra and topology.
-In Section~\ref{applications} we detect some properties of the algebra of quasi-symmetric functions by relating it to $H_*(\Omega\Sigma \C P^\infty ; R)$ and by applying homotopy theoretic decomposition methods.
+In Section~\ref{applications} we detect some properties of the algebra of quasi-symmetric functions by identifying it with $H_*(\Omega\Sigma \C P^\infty ; R)$ and by applying homotopy theoretic decomposition methods.